Code-Institute-Submissions/safe-gym/README.md

  - [Plans](https://ibb.co/Gvmz7dK)
  - [Contact](https://ibb.co/y5tNBXL)

+ Final Result, at the end and on the development phase some changes were made to all pages, as the sign in button were left for future feature, the way as the pages were distribuid on the navbar changed too, all to the left, and the creation of the safe measures cards.
+ At the Contact page the size of form and the distribuition of the components, as the creation of the address information that was missing at the wireframes.

 ## Features
   - The website main feature it is the advertisement, brand hype, share the social media channels and to provide vital information about the gym.